imagej/imagej.github.io/_pages/scripting/toolbox.md

 -   [Broadly Applicable Routines](/plugins/bar), a curated collection of snippets.
 -   Albert Cardona's comprehensive [Fiji Jython tutorial](http://www.ini.uzh.ch/~acardona/fiji-tutorial/) (please note that it is a better idea to contribute tutorials to the ImageJ Wiki directly)." %}

-{% include notice icon="tip" content="To copy the snippets, just double-click somewhere into the code.
-If JavaScript is enabled, this will automatically select the complete snippet." %}
+{% include notice icon="tip" content="To copy the snippets, mouse over the code and click the Copy button that appears." %}

 ## Opening an image using ImageJ